AIA’s design and health initiative

 Architects are uniquely positioned to help address many of the chronic health challenges our society faces today.
 From asthma to obesity, diabetes to depression, a growing body of practice-based evidence is clearly demonstrating the profound impact that forward-looking design decisions can have on human health for individuals and communities.

 That’s why we launched our design and health initiative.
 When health impacts and equitable access to healthy places become central to the design and planning process, transformational outcomes quickly appear.
 Architects are improving health outcomes for people and communities and enhancing well-being, safety and environmental quality through our collaborations with private businesses, health professionals, policy makers, government agencies, foundations, nonprofits, allied organizations and others.

-The design and health initiative's work includes:
+AIA's work in design and health includes:

 - researching novel approaches and developing best practices to promote health through design